King Sunny Adé: Stage performances

-After more than a decade of resounding success in his native Nigeria, Sunny Adé was received to great acclaim in Europe and North America in 1982.
+After over a decade of resounding success in his native Nigeria, Sunny Adé received great acclaim in Europe and North America in 1982.
 The global release of Juju Music and its accompanying tour was "almost unanimously embraced by critics (if not consumers) everywhere".
 Sunny Adé was described in The New York Times as "one of the world's great band leaders", in Record as "a breath of fresh air, a positive vibration we will feel for some time to come" and in Trouser Press as "one of the most captivating and important musical artists anywhere in the world".
-Sunny Adé‘s stage show was characterized by top musicianship, highlighted by his mastery of the guitar, and dexterous dancing.
+Sunny Adé‘s stage show was characterized by top musicianship, highlighted by his guitar mastery, and dexterous dancing.
 The live performances were also usually significantly longer than the two hours or less that had become the norm for concerts in North America and Europe.